clerk/clerk-sdk-node/README.md

 #### revokeSession(sessionId)

-Revokes a session given its id.
-User will be signed out from the particular client the referred to:
+Revokes a session given its id, if the id is valid.
+Throws an error otherwise.

+User will be signed out from the particular client the referred to.

 ```ts
 const sessionId = 'my-session-id';